Away With The Steiners

 A small phone shop in an old Delhi alleyway is perfect for recharging data.

-4. Carry cash
+4. Carry Cash

 Carrying a pocket full of 100-rupee notes might seem a little unnecessary in modern times.
 But this is India remember.
-Small change is key, and it help you out considerably when paying for transportation or food at local restaurants.

-Many auto-rickshaw drivers or small street food kiosks won’t be able to break a 500-rupee note.
-And you can take my word for it that it isn’t fun running around in the heat and traffic to try and find an ATM that actually works with your international card.
+Many auto-rickshaw drivers or small street food kiosks won’t be able to break a 500-rupee note – and you can take my word for it that it isn’t fun running around in the heat and traffic to try and find an ATM that actually works with your international card.

 At each of the main sites in Delhi (like Humayun’s Tomb and Jama Masjid) there are registered guides available advertised at the entrance.
 So if you want to know more about a site or have a guided tour of somewhere specific, this is a good option.